 - If the at-fault driver was drunk, is it easier to get a larger settlement?

 You’ve been in an accident.
 People are hurt, cars are wrecked.
 What do you do now?
 Should you call an attorney right away, or should you wait to see what happens?

 The moments following an automobile accident can be chaotic and confusing.
 Your first instinct, of course, is to help the injured and notifying law enforcement authorities.
 Knowing what to do after that can be bewildering.

-Important questions about car accident settlements
+Important information about Georgia car accident claims and settlements

 Either party can begin the settlement process, which usually is initiated by one party offering the other terms and conditions that both would find agreeable in exchange for settling the dispute.
 It is common for this “first offer” to be rejected and countered by the other party.

 The two parties continue to negotiate over the precise terms and conditions, with the injured party seeking to obtain as much as possible in compensation and the at-fault party generally wanting to resolve the case for as little money as possible and without a formal finding of fault.